icyguider/nimcrypt/README.md

 This tool is not FUD, and may even be detected by defender now.
 Which is one of the reasons for it's public release ;)

 I encourage you to read the source and modify it to bypass any signatures that are currently being detected.
-The main goal of posting this project was not to give the world a FUD crypter, but rather one that offensive security professionals can learn from and modify themselves for something more pratical.
+The main goal of posting this project was not to give the world a FUD crypter, but rather one that offensive security professionals can learn from and modify themselves for something more practical.

 Further References and Greetz:
 * Xencrypt: https://github.com/the-xentropy/xencrypt (Taught me how crypters & AV work)